daniel442li/Playwright-Browser-Cluster/README.md

 Playwright API for Automated Browser Interaction.
+Includes the ability to deploy a browser cluster on Kubernetes but highly recommend https://www.browserbase.com/

 1. Download Python